apollographql/apollo-server/docs/source/deployment/now.md

 }
 ```

-[Now](https://zeit.co/now) looks for a `start` script to start the app.
+[Vercel](https://vercel.com/) looks for a `start` script to start the app.
 As long as that is in the `package.json`, the app should be able to start up.

-## Deploying with Now
+## Deploying with Vercel

-[Now](https://zeit.co/now) offers multiple options for deploying projects.
+[Vercel](https://vercel.com/) offers multiple options for deploying projects.

 ### Local Projects

-If the [Now](https://zeit.co/now) CLI is installed, then running the `now` command from the root directory of the project should deploy the project.
+If the [Vercel](https://vercel.co/) CLI is installed, then running the `now` command from the root directory of the project should deploy the project.

 ```shell
 $ now